Anandh78/ratistics/README.md

 # Ratistics - Ruby Statistics Gem [![Build Status](https://secure.travis-ci.org/jdantonio/ratistics.png)](http://travis-ci.org/jdantonio/ratistics?branch=master) [![Dependency Status](https://gemnasium.com/jdantonio/ratistics.png)](https://gemnasium.com/jdantonio/ratistics)

 Ratistics is a purely functional library that provides basic statistical computation functions to Ruby programmers.
 It is intended for small data sets only.
 This gem was designed for simplicity.
 Only basic consideration was given to performance.

+Ratistics functions operate any any enumerable object and support block syntax for accessing complex data.
+This makes it possible to perform statistical computations on a wide range of collections, including ActiveRecord record sets.

 Ratistics is pronounced *ra-tis-tics*.
 Just like "statistics" but with an 'R'

     "Statistics".gsub(/^St/i, 'R') #=> "Ratistics"